mjc-506/stm32-sine/README.md

 * UDC read over CAN
 * New parameter to set the encoder offset (for sin/cos chips that don't provide a 1.65V midpoint)
 * temphs (inverter heat sink temperature) read over CAN
+* Adjust the MPTA algorithm to suit the alternator motor hardware (not an IPMSM) - Id should be zero up to base speed on a PMSM, and even above that, it would be more efficient to reduce field current than to 'fight' it with field weakening.
+A new parameter has been added to select either IPMSM (Id =/= 0) or SPMSM (Id = 0).

 Additional changes to come:
 * Read Idc over CAN?
 We do have a DC current sensor, although the internal Idc calculations are improving.
-* Adjust the MPTA algorithm to suit the alternator motor hardware (not an IPMSM) - Id should be zero up to base speed on a PMSM, and even above that, it would be more efficient to reduce field current than to 'fight' it with field weakening.
 * 'Walk' mode - probably easiest to drive this over CAN, but will still need tweaks to allow cruise in reverse.
 * Perhaps drive field current from the 'user PWM' pin?
 Perhaps use the unused 'udc' pin as a field current sensor input?
 Would need to work out an 'optimum' field current based on rpm and throttle etc...